With Coronavirus Cases In Jail Rising, A Bail Fund Steps Up Its Work

 Jail Numbers Fluctuate

 Bail is only available to people who have yet to be sentenced.
-The thousands of others held in county jails and prisons across the state need a judge's approval, to be paroled, or get a commutation from the governor.
+The thousands of others held in county jails and prisons across the state need a judge's approval, be paroled, or get a commutation from the governor.

 Since March, Gov. Andy Beshear has ordered the early release of nearly 1,800 state inmates.
 Louisville jail inmates serving their state sentences at Metro Corrections account for 58 of those.